JBrosDevelopment/scone/README.md

     }
     T: unit() {
         if IsNone {
-            throw error("Tried to get unit on option that is none");
+            throw error::new("Tried to get unit on option that is none");
         }
         Value
     }